Angel Batista: Dexter: Resurrection

-As Dexter recovers from his near-fatal shooting and a ten week coma, Batista visits him in the hospital and the two are reunited for the first time in ten years.
+As Dexter recovers from his near-fatal shooting and a ten week coma, Batista visits him in the hospital and the two are reunited for the first time in 10 years.
 Batista reveals that the next day after the shooting Angela had recanted her allegations, ultimately clearing Dexter of the murders that he was accused of in Iron Lake.
-Although glad that Dexter is still alive, Batista is now suspicious that his former best friend really is the Bay Harbor Butcher.
-Batista has Dexter legally declared alive again and searches for him after Dexter flees from the hospital upon learning that his son Harrison had committed a murder in New York City with Dexter's MO.
-After learning that Dexter is in New York City, Batista announces to Joey Quinn and Vince Masuka that he intends to retire to chase after something that has been haunting him.
-Batista tracks down the car Dexter stole and learns it was sold by the latter's son, Harrison, now a hotel employee.
-Batista reunites with him and after learning that Harrison does not know Dexter survived, pretends Dexter is deceased to get him to reveal whether he was the Bay Harbor Butcher.
-Harrison's coworker Elsa unintentionally reveals to Batista there was a murder at the hotel, the killing of rapist Ryan Foster, and Batista visits the New York City Police Department (NYPD) to assist Detective Claudette Wallace.
+Although glad that Dexter is still alive, Batista is now suspicious that his former friend really is the Bay Harbor Butcher.
+Batista has Dexter legally declared alive again and searches for him after Dexter flees from the hospital upon learning that his son Harrison (Jack Alcott) had committed a murder in New York City with Dexter's MO.
+Batista tracks down the car Dexter stole and learns it was sold by Harrison, now a hotel employee.
+Batista reunites with him and after learning that Harrison does not know Dexter survived, and pretends Dexter is deceased to get him to reveal whether he was the Bay Harbor Butcher.
+Harrison's coworker Elsa (Emilia Suárez) unintentionally reveals to Batista there was a murder at the hotel, the killing of serial rapist Ryan Foster, and Batista visits the New York City Police Department (NYPD) to assist Detective Claudette Wallace (Kadia Saraf).
 Batista meets with Harrison again and makes clear his suspicion that Harrison killed Ryan.
 Harrison brushes him off, and Batista expresses his hope that he does not become like his father.